uwaiseibna2/GAP/README.md

 ```

 # GAP Input
+Gap requires two input files, with an optional third input file.
+These files are described in this section.

 **Input 1**: tab-delimited file with n rows and 2 columns, where n is the number of species.
 The first column should contain the species name, and the second column refer to the phenotype status in that species, with a 0 indicating absence, a 1 indicating presence, and a NA indicating unknown.